AndrewEllis93/Print-Tuning-Guide/articles/passing_slicer_variables.md

 ---
 layout: default
-title: Passing Slicer Variables to PRINT_START
+title: Passing Slicer Variables to a Macro
 #nav_order: 3
 parent: Misc.
 Guides
 ---
 {% comment %}
-# This guide has moved!
-Please visit [the new site](https://ellis3dp.com/Print-Tuning-Guide/).
+# This page has moved!
+Please visit [the new location](https://ellis3dp.com/Print-Tuning-Guide/articles/passing_slicer_variables.html).
 {% endcomment %}
-# Passing Slicer Variables to PRINT_START
+# Passing Slicer Variables to a Macro
 {: .no_toc }

 ---